suhastheju/AES128-Gallois-counter-mode/README.md

-This is the repository for the course project of the T-79.4502 - Cryptography and Data Security.
+This is the repository for the course project of T-79.4502 - Cryptography and Data Security.
 ## AES128-Gallois-counter-mode

 AES Gallois counter mode Implementation